TilBlechschmidt/NAK-IAA/README.md

 You will need a Java15-JDK like
 [this one](https://adoptopenjdk.net/?variant=openjdk15&jvmVariant=hotspot).

+To make sure everything works right, follow the instructions in [Setting up the API](#setting-up-the-api) first.

-To set up and start the backend, clone the repository, open a terminal in its root directory and use the following command:
+Then, to set up and start the backend, clone the repository, open a terminal in its root directory and use the following command:

 ```shell script